 And Jesus said to him, "Blessed are you, Simon Barjona, because flesh and blood did not reveal this to you, but My Father who is in heaven.Matthew 16:17(NASB)

-Although He was only sent to the lost sheep of the house of Israel, Christ's rejection began in chapter 12, when the Jewish leaders challenged His authority and accused Jesus of casting out demons by the power of Beelzebub.
-From that time on, He began to teach in parables, so His Jewish listeners would not understand the meaning of His words - and would crucify their Messiah "in ignorance" - for to reject the Prince of Life, knowingly, would place these sinners under eternal condemnation.
+Although He was only sent to the lost sheep of the house of Israel, Christ's rejection began in chapter 12 when the Jewish leaders challenged His authority and accused Him of casting out demons by the power of Beelzebub.
+From that time on, He began to teach in parables, so His Jewish listeners would not understand the meaning of His words and would crucify their Messiah 'in ignorance' - for to reject the Prince of Life knowingly, would place these sinners under eternal condemnation.

-After His resurrection, many of these same Jewish hearers would realise the serious mistake of rejecting their Messiah; repent of their sin and believe on the Lord Jesus Christ for salvation.
-A second reason for teaching the 'mysteries of the kingdom' through parables was to prepare His chosen apostles for the enormous task that would face them, once He was crucified; dead; buried; risen and ascended to His Father in heaven.
+After His Resurrection, many of these same Jewish hearers would realise the serious mistake of rejecting their Messiah and repent of their sin and believe on the Lord Jesus Christ for salvation.
+A second reason for teaching the 'mysteries of the kingdom' through parables was to prepare His chosen apostles for the enormous task that would face them once He was crucified, dead, buried, risen, and ascended to His Father in heaven.

 Heavenly Father, what a blessing it is to confess Jesus Christ as God and Saviour.
-Thank You for making Yourself known to the children of men and thank You for convicting me of sin, righteousness and judgement, so that with Simon Peter, I too can declare with all the saints, "You are the Christ, the Son of the living God."
-Continue to guide me into all truth I pray, and may my life be a testimony to the truth that Christ alone has the words of eternal life - this I ask in Jesus' name, AMEN.
+Thank You for making Yourself known to the children of men, and thank You for convicting me of sin, righteousness, and judgement, so that I too can declare with Simon Peter and with all the saints, "You are the Christ, the Son of the living God."
+Continue to guide me into all truth, I pray, and may my life be a testimony to the truth that Christ alone has the words of eternal life.
+In Jesus' name, AMEN.

 Never miss a post